 In colder climates, wait until the weather is reliably warm, about 2 weeks after your last expected frost date, before transplanting outdoors.
 Okra plants love heat.
 They kick into gear when temperatures reach 80 degrees and grow even stronger when it climbs into the 90s.

 If you have rich, organic soil, you won't need supplemental fertilizer.
 However, side dressing with manure or foliage feeding with a seaweed/fish fertilizer will supply some extra fuel.

 Water: Once okra plants are established, they can handle brief dry spells.
 For best yields, water well at least every 7–10 days.

 Most okra varieties are open-pollinated and pods left on to mature and dry can be harvested for their seeds.

 Okra is fairly problem free and most problems affect only the leaves, not the pods.

 Aphids and stink bugs may attack the plants.
-Keep an eye out and spray off or hand remove before the problem grows.
+Keep an eye out and spray off or remove by hand before the problem grows.